 Beth persisted regardless.
 “I wasn’t making it up.
 It wasn’t just a chemical imbalance in my brain or whatever; it actually happened.
 I watched my dad get run over.”

 “Can’t you see why I did that?
 Imagine what a burden that would have —”

 “That’s not what I’m angry about!”
-Beth interrupted angrily, clutching at her hair.
+Beth interrupted, clutching at her hair.
 “I thought you wanted to help me!”

-“Stop lying !” she screamed, and hurled the toy watch in the general direction of her mother.
+“Stop lying!” she screamed, and hurled the toy watch in the general direction of her mother.
 It missed, and crashed against the wall instead.
-Angry, hot tears spilled down her face, but she didn’t care.
+Tears spilled down her face, but she didn’t care.
 “Don’t you dare talk about how you wanted to help me with my condition — no, not even that, my illness — after blatantly lying to me for years, telling me that my brain was…was messed up and making things up and I needed to be treated for it.
 I just wanted to be normal, and you exploited that!
 Maybe you’re the reason I’m bipolar!”